Develop with Docker Engine SDKs

 hello world

-The examples above assume you are using cURL 7.50.0 or above.
-Older versions of cURL used a non-standard URL notationopen_in_new when using a socket connection.
+The previous examples assume you're using cURL 7.50.0 or above.
+Older versions of cURL used a non-standard URL notation when using a socket connection.

 For more examples, take a look at the SDK examples.